-Under the Data Protection Act (2018) and The UK General Data Protection Regulation 'GDPR' it is a requirement for all individuals to be correctly informed about what an organisation does with their personal data.
-SHARE MAT informs all parents/carers about how it uses personal data via a 'Privacy Notice' (also referred to as a 'Fair Processing Notice').
+Under the existing Data Protection Act (2018) and The UK General Data Protection Regulation 'GDPR' it is a requirement for all individuals to be correctly informed about what an organisation does with your personal data.
+SHARE MAT informs you how it uses your personal data via a 'Privacy Notice' (also referred to as a 'Fair Processing Notice').

-Within the privacy notice the trust outlines how it collects, stores, manages, edits, erases and controls an individual's personal data.
+Within the privacy notice the MAT outlines how it; collects, stores, manages, edits, erases and controls your personal data.
+This relates to all staff who work within the MAT on a full time or part-time basis and also to all contractors.

-SHARE MAT employs a Data Protection Office to oversee Data Protection and GDPR.
-If you wish to contact the DPO please visit the 'contact' section within this policy.
+The trust employs a Data Protection Office to oversee Data Protection and GDPR.
+If you wish to contact our DPO please visit the 'contact us' section within this policy.

-This policy applies to all forms of personal data including but not exclusive to, paper and electronic formats.
+This privacy notice applies to all forms of personal data, including but not limited to, paper and electronic formats.